slawekzachcial/aws-athena-saml/README.md

 This repository shows an example how to configure SAML federation for AWS Athena.

 The example uses [SimpleSAMLphp](https://simplesamlphp.org/) as SAML identity provider.
-Once the configuration is complete you will be able to sign-in to AWS console and execute Ahtena sample query.
-You will also be able to execute this query from a Java application using SAML federation with Athena JDBC driver.
+Once our configuration is complete we will be able to sign-in to AWS console and execute Athena sample query.
+We will also be able to execute this query from a Java application using SAML federation with Athena JDBC driver.

+> IMPORTANT
+>
+> This guide is meant to show a working AWS SAML federation example but it is not
+> suited for production use.
+Use it at your own risk.

 Table of Contents
 * [Prerequisites](#prerequisites)